yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 You can use the device itself as a large touchpad.
 To make it easier, navigate to the [Android Developer options and enable 'Show taps'](https://www.xda-developers.com/android-developer-options/).
 This will show you where you're tapping.

+You also don't need a mechanical keyboard.
+I use them because I like them and I like putting my keyboards together, and at 80,000 words a journey I want a smooth road and a red carpet instead of a series of potholes strung together.

+But snobbery aside, use anything that works.
+The fastest I've ever typed was on a shit-tier A4Tech keyboard that cost about a dollar (Rs 320) in today's money.
+You can shave quite a bit off the cost of this build by opting for something lighter and cheaper.

+### Alternative hardware

 The Odin isn't the only device that can do this.
 Let's forget the likes of the $1700 Ayaneo Kun for a moment.

 You can go lower and do just fine.
 The Anbernic RG556 (which has a Unisoc T820) and the Retroid Pocket 4 (MediaTek Dimensity 1100) both hover around the $150-$190 mark, depending on which stores you have access to.